- The process of simultaneously laying employees off and making new hires needs to be navigated cautiously.

 Layoffs are generally a reduction in force.
 This could be just one employee or many employees at one time.
-Layoffs, which can be temporary or permanent, can occur across multiple departments within a business or just in one.
+Layoffs can be temporary or permanent, and they can occur across multiple departments within a business or just in one.

-Performance or behavior issues with employees should not be dealt with by laying them off.
-Never use the excuse of a layoff to get rid of a troubled employee.
+Performance or behavior issues with employees should not be dealt with through layoffs.
+This process should not be an excuse to get rid of a troubled employee.

 What is the difference between being fired and laid off?

 Employees who lose their job because of performance, attendance or behavioral issues are fired.
 Their position is not being eliminated; their employment with the company is.

 When external realities cause the company to reduce its workforce in order to save money or reduce overhead, that is typically a layoff.